Solar PV systems

-- Check all panels for cracks or chips in the glass, discolouration or other obvious defects.
+- Visually check panels for cracks or chips in the glass, discolouration or other obvious defects.

-- Ensure the panels and supporting frames are firmly secured and free from debris.
+- Visually check the panels and supporting frames have not come loose and are free from debris.

-- Make sure that the fittings and cables at the panels and the inverter remain securely attached.
+- Visually check the fittings and cables at the panels and the inverter haven’t broken loose.

 - Review the inverter display panel for any recorded faults (refer to the manufacturer’s instructions for advice).